A lesson learnt early on

 What is Camera Raw?
 What are you talking about?

 Okay, simply goes.
-The images you shoot on any digital device are recorded in memory of some sort.
-On traditional cameras a memory card, on a smart phone in its on-board memory somewhere.
-All devices will normally support the recording of these images as JPEG but the camera 'processes' the image and then saves it.
-The level of compression may be adjustable, but the more the compression that is applied the more detail is lost.
+The images you shoot on any digital device are recorded in memory.
+On regular cameras, a memory card, on a smartphone in its onboard memory somewhere, or maybe a memory card.
+All devices will generally support recording these images as JPEG, but the camera 'processes' the image and then saves it.
 It also makes decisions on the style of the shot, the sharpness and the light balance before saving these changes to your file.
+The level of compression may be adjustable, but the more that is applied, the more detail is lost.

-Now at first glance the images look almost identical, but check it out close up.
-The more compression applied the more pixelated it will become.
-Whilst this will not matter in small images on the screen, if you want to print it out, or crop the image, you'll start to notice the lack of quality.
+You'll notice the more compression applied, the more pixelated it will become.
+Whilst this will not matter in small images on the screen, if you want to print it out or crop the image, you'll notice the lack of quality.

-Raw records your images exactly as they are captured by the sensor.
-This is great because once you have the raw images, you can process it as many different ways as you like and you’ll always have the original as a reference - a bit like a film negative if you remember the days of film!
+Raw records your images exactly as the sensor captures them.
+This is great because once you have the raw images, you can process them as many different ways as you like and always have the original as a reference - a bit like a film negative if you remember the days of film!

-Raw is exactly what it says - it's the raw data from you camera's sensor.
+Raw is exactly what it says - it's the raw data from your camera's sensor.

 So if I shoot in raw everything will be better?

-Also, being larger files sizes it may well slow down the burst rate for shooting multiple images, that'll depend on your camera but it normally is slower for raw.
+Also, being larger file sizes, it may well slow down the burst rate for shooting multiple images; that'll depend on your camera, but it normally is slower for raw.

 Yep, raw's strength may also be your weakness.

 Urgh, really?
-Yep, as I said the camera processes the raw data it captures and it tweaks it to give you your final image.
-And most of the time it does a reasonable job, plus you may have a choice of selecting the image style, which helps the camera out again.
-The problem is once the camera has done it’s work it saves the output as the JPEG, any other info recorded by the sensor at the time is lost.
+Yep, as I said, the camera processes the raw data it captures, and it tweaks it to give you your final image.
+And most of the time, it does a reasonable job, plus you may have a choice of selecting the image style, which helps the camera out again.
+The problem is once the camera has done its work, it saves the output as the JPEG and any other info recorded by the sensor at the time is lost.

-So if we're working with raw then we can get the most out of the shot.
+So if we're working with RAW, we can get the most out of the shot.

-Now you will have been provided with some raw editing software by your camera manufacturer.
-However, despite Canon's offering being quite good, I prefer to use Adobe's Lightroom, partnered with Adobe's Photoshop as my editing suite of choice.
-So from the raw image above I am able to extract this;
+Now the camera manufacturer will have provided you with some raw editing software.
+However, despite Canon's offering being quite good, I prefer to use Adobe's Lightroom, partnered with Adobe's Photoshop, as my editing suite of choice.
+So from the raw image above, I am able to extract this;

 Any other downsides?

 Another thing to consider is disappointment.
-As I said raw images need to be processed most of the time.
-You may be able to select a preset, but often, straight out of the camera they may look flat, and not as sharp as you would have hoped for.
-That's okay, you can do that now, it's your choice - if you've shot in JPEG your camera has already saved a predefined version.
+As I said, RAW images need to be processed most of the time.
+You may be able to select a preset, but often, straight out of the camera, they may look flat and less sharp than you would have hoped for.
+That's okay; you can do that now; it's your choice - if you've shot in JPEG, your camera has already saved a predefined version.